ady-pix/ideas-marketplace-app-client/README.md

 -   **Share Your Ideas**: Upload innovative concepts and get community feedback
 -   **Sell Your Innovations**: Connect with potential buyers to monetize your creativity
--   **AI-Powered Improvements**: Enhance and visualize your ideas with our AI tools
 -   **User Authentication**: Secure user accounts with Firebase authentication
 -   **Real-time Database**: Firebase Firestore integration for dynamic content
 -   **File Storage**: Firebase Storage for idea-related files and images